junxit/us-congress-bills-112/metadata.md

 - 2012-06-21 — Introduced in House
 - 2012-06-21 — Introduced in House
 - 2012-06-21 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-06-27 — Committee Consideration and Mark-up Session Held.
+- 2012-06-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-09-21 — Placed on the Union Calendar, Calendar No. 497.
+- 2012-09-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-686.
+- 2012-09-21 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-686.